Why is CrossFit different?

 Do you provide any guidance on scaling or are the athletes ‘on their own’?

 Yes.
-We deliberately keep our class sizes relatively small so that our instructors are able to effectively scale the daily workout for individual application.
-We do this in every class and this is part of our ‘regular’s service.
+We deliberately keep our class sizes relatively small so that our coaches can effectively scale the daily workout for all athletes.

 How many athletes do you have in each class?

-Right now, we cap all of our classes to 16 per instructor.
+We cap of our classes to 16 per instructor.
 In order to give a good class experience, we need to have the right trainer-to-athlete ratio.
-Plus, the instructors need to be able to scale workouts effectively and we can’t do that if 30 people show up at once.
-Sometimes you’ll see more in a particular class and that’s because the workout is easy to administer (i.e. bodyweight or running).
+Plus, the instructors need to be able to scale workouts effectively, and we can’t do that if 30 people show up at once.

 I have an injury.
 Can I still participate?